langyal/langyal.github.io/cv/index.md

 ### COOPERATION

-- Sensitivity to the problems of people
 - Solution oriented approach
-- Favoring the "laisser faire" leading methodology
+- Sensitivity for the problems of people
 - Experience with the agile framework

 ### HOBBIES